Ahmed-Galal/udacity-p7-Linux-Server-Configuration/README.md

 change Posrt 22 to any number here we will make it 2200. change PermitRootLogin yes to
 PermitRootLogin no
+# Change to no to disable tunnelled clear text passwords
+PasswordAuthentication no

 ```
 try to connect to the machine via ssh